AndreMarquesBotDev/HSPackCount/README.md

 # HSPackCount
-A telegram bot (Chatbot) counter packs to the Hearthstone game using node.js and Hubot.
+A bot (Chatbot) counter packs to the Hearthstone game using node.js and Hubot.